multiprocessio/multiprocess.io/site/blog/2022-04-11-sql-parsers.md

 {% extends "blog/layout.tmpl" %}

-{% block postTitle %}A review of SQL parser libraries in a few high-level languages{% endblock %}
+{% block postTitle %}Review of 10 SQL parser libraries in a few high-level languages{% endblock %}
 {% block postDate %}April 11, 2022{% endblock %}
 {% block postAuthor %}Phil Eaton{% endblock %}
 {% block postAuthorEmail %}phil@multiprocess.io{% endblock %}
 {% block postTags %}sql,parsing,go,rust,java,python,ruby,javascript{% endblock %}

 {% block postBody %}
-This article reviews a number of SQL parser libraries in major programming languages.

-This article will point out issues as I see them but I just want to express how complex SQL is and how much syntax there is to support.
-It takes a ton of work to build these systems and the authors deserve a ton of credit.
+This post surveys 10+ SQL parsing libraries in Ruby, Java, Python, JavaScript, and Go.
+Two of them, go-mysql-server and sqlparser-rs, have handwritten parsers.
+The rest of them use parser generators.

-This won't be an exhaustive list of parser libraries.
+This isn't an exhaustive list of parser libraries.
 But these ones alone took me a while to find.
-If there are other major ones I missed feel free to send me them!
+If there are other major libraries I missed feel free to send me them!
 If there are enough I may make a second post.

+This post will look at support for a few basic `SELECT` queries and the usefulness of error messages.
+SQL is really complex though.
+So keep in mind it takes a lot of work to build these systems and the authors deserve a ton of credit.

+All code for this post is [available on Github](https://github.com/multiprocessio/sql-parsers).

 ## Sample queries